awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-identity-based.md

 AWS addresses many common use cases by providing standalone IAM policies that are created and administered by AWS\.
 Managed policies grant necessary permissions for common use cases so you can avoid having to investigate what permissions are needed\.
 For more information, see [AWS managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

+You can also create your own custom IAM policies to allow permissions for Amazon Redshift API operations and resources\.
+You can attach these custom policies to the IAM users or groups that require those permissions\.

-The following AWS managed policies, which you can attach to users in your account, are specific to Amazon Redshift:
+The following sections describe AWS managed policies, which you can attach to users in your account, and are specific to Amazon Redshift\.

+## AmazonRedshiftReadOnlyAccess<a name="redshift-policy-managed-policies-read-only"></a>

-+ **AmazonRedshiftReadOnlyAccess** – Grants read\-only access to all Amazon Redshift resources for an AWS account\.
+Grants read\-only access to all Amazon Redshift resources for an AWS account\.

 You can find the [AmazonRedshiftReadOnlyAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonRedshiftReadOnlyAccess) policy on the IAM console\.

+## AmazonRedshiftFullAccess<a name="redshift-policy-managed-policies-full-access"></a>

-+ **AmazonRedshiftFullAccess** – Grants full access to all Amazon Redshift resources for an AWS account\.
+Grants full access to all Amazon Redshift resources for an AWS account\.

 You can find the [AmazonRedshiftFullAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonRedshiftFullAccess) policy on the IAM console\.

+## AmazonRedshiftQueryEditor<a name="redshift-policy-managed-policies-query-editor"></a>

-+ **AmazonRedshiftQueryEditor** – Grants full access to the query editor on the Amazon Redshift console\.
+Grants full access to the query editor on the Amazon Redshift console\.

 You can find the [AmazonRedshiftQueryEditor](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonRedshiftQueryEditor) policy on the IAM console\.

+## AmazonRedshiftDataFullAccess<a name="redshift-policy-managed-policies-data-full-access"></a>

-+ **AmazonRedshiftDataFullAccess** – Grants full access to the Amazon Redshift Data API operations and resources for an AWS account\.
+Grants full access to the Amazon Redshift Data API operations and resources for an AWS account\.

 You can find the [AmazonRedshiftDataFullAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonRedshiftDataFullAccess) policy on the IAM console\.

+## AmazonRedshiftQueryEditorV2FullAccess<a name="redshift-policy-managed-policies-query-editor-V2"></a>

+Grants full access to the Amazon Redshift query editor v2 operations and resources\.
+This policy also grants access to other required services\.

+You can find the [AmazonRedshiftQueryEditorV2FullAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonRedshiftQueryEditorV2FullAccess) policy on the IAM console\.

+## AmazonRedshiftQueryEditorV2NoSharing<a name="redshift-policy-managed-policies-query-editor-V2-no-sharing"></a>

+Grants the ability to work with Amazon Redshift query editor v2 without sharing resources\.
+This policy also grants access to other required services\.
+The principal using this policy can't tag its resources \(such as queries\) to share them with other principals in the same AWS account\.

+You can find the [AmazonRedshiftQueryEditorV2NoSharing](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonRedshiftQueryEditorV2NoSharing) policy on the IAM console\.

+## AmazonRedshiftQueryEditorV2ReadSharing<a name="redshift-policy-managed-policies-query-editor-V2-read-sharing"></a>

+Grants the ability to work with Amazon Redshift query editor v2 with limited sharing of resources\.
+This policy also grants access to other required services\.
+The principal using this policy can tag its resources \(such as queries\) to share them with other principals in the same AWS account\.
+The granted principal can read the resources shared with its team but can't update them\.

+You can find the [AmazonRedshiftQueryEditorV2ReadSharing](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonRedshiftQueryEditorV2ReadSharing) policy on the IAM console\.

+## AmazonRedshiftQueryEditorV2ReadWriteSharing<a name="redshift-policy-managed-policies-query-editor-V2-write-sharing"></a>

+Grants the ability to work with Amazon Redshift query editor v2 with sharing of resources\.
+This policy also grants access to other required services\.
+The principal using this policy can tag its resources \(such as queries\) to share them with other principals in the same AWS account\.
+The granted principal can read and update the resources shared with its team\.

+You can find the [AmazonRedshiftQueryEditorV2ReadWriteSharing](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonRedshiftQueryEditorV2ReadWriteSharing) policy on the IAM console\.

+## AmazonRedshiftServiceLinkedRolePolicy<a name="redshift-policy-managed-policies-service-linked-role-policy"></a>

+You can't attach AmazonRedshiftServiceLinkedRolePolicy to your IAM entities\.
+This policy is attached to a service\-linked role that allows Amazon Redshift to access account resources\.
+For more information, see [Using service\-linked roles for Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/using-service-linked-roles.html)\.

+## AmazonRedshiftAllCommandsFullAccess<a name="redshift-policy-managed-policies-service-linked-role-commands"></a>

+Grants the ability to use the IAM role created from the Amazon Redshift console and set it as default for the cluster to run the COPY from Amazon S3, UNLOAD, CREATE EXTERNAL SCHEMA, CREATE EXTERNAL FUNCTION, and CREATE MODEL commands\.
+The policy also grants permissions to run SELECT statements for related services, such as Amazon S3, CloudWatch Logs, Amazon SageMaker, or AWS Glue\.

+You can find the [AmazonRedshiftAllCommandsFullAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonRedshiftAllCommandsFullAccess) policy on the IAM console\.

-You can also create your own custom IAM policies to allow permissions for Amazon Redshift API actions and resources\.
+You can also create your own custom IAM policies to allow permissions for Amazon Redshift API operations and resources\.
 You can attach these custom policies to the IAM users or groups that require those permissions\.

-### Amazon Redshift updates to AWS\-managed policies<a name="security-iam-awsmanpol-updates"></a>
+## Amazon Redshift updates to AWS\-managed policies<a name="security-iam-awsmanpol-updates"></a>